Hurghada Tours to Luxor

 Armant Town

 Armant (known in Koine Greek as Hermonthis) was an important Middle Kingdom town enlarged during the Eighteenth Dynasty.
-It is located today about 19 km (12 mi) south of Luxor on the west bank of the Nile.
+Today, it is located about 19 km (12 mi) south of Luxor on the west bank of the Nile.

 Esna Town